cksystemsteaching/selfie/README.md

 Again, the code can be read like a sentence in English: if the value of `n` is less than the value of `m`, return the value of `m`.
 Otherwise, just return the value of `n`.
 This is a *conditional* statement, which in C\* is called an `if-else` statement.

 Conditional statements are a powerful concept for controlling program execution.
 But there is an even more powerful concept called a *loop* statement.
-Here is an example written in C\* featuring a `while` loop over a *local variable* `c`:
+Here is an example written in C\* featuring a `while` loop over a *variable* `c`:

 ```
 int count(int n) {